AMCAS Hobbies: What Adcoms Look For and How to Write Them Well

 Why Do Medical Schools Care About Hobbies?

 Medical schools intentionally craft diverse classes so that students learn not only from the school but also from each other.
 Your hobbies provide admissions committees with special insight into what you have to offer and how you can contribute to the diversity of their student body.
-So, effectively discussing one or two unique hobbies in your application will help admissions committees take a more active interest in you and help them determine if you are a good fit for their school.
+So, effectively discussing one or two unique hobbies in your application will help admissions committees take a more active interest in you and determine whether you are a good fit for their school.

 What Hobbies Add Value to Your Application?

 There’s no such thing as a bad hobby.
 That said, you only have space to mention 15 experiences in the AMCAS Work and Activities section, including research, extracurriculars, jobs, etc., so don’t go above two or three hobbies.
 It’s also vital that these hobbies indicate a lifelong passion.
 If you started the hobby in the last year or so, don’t include it.
-Choose a hobby you’ve had since high school, as this better shows your passion for it and commitment to it.
+Choose a hobby you’ve had since high school, as this better shows your passion for and commitment to it.

 If you choose a more recent hobby that you developed in college, be prepared to be able to illustrate why you have such a passion for that hobby and why it has had a significant impact on you in a short time.